Automotive-Technology-Day/Automotive-Technology-Day.github.io/index.md

 |04:00 - 04:25 PM|Talk|GAIA-X4AGEDA: Enabling Data-Driven and Adaptive Vehicle Architectures for the Mobility of the Future |Prof. Dr. Achim Rettberg |Scientific Lead of GAIA-X4AGEDA, University of Applied Sciences Hamm-Lippstadt, Germany|
 |04:25 - 04:50 PM|Talk|TCUs in the real world|Fred Bauer|Senior Software Engineer, Zoox|
 |05:00 - 05:15 PM|Closing Notes|Next Challenges for SDV Research| Shashank Gaur| Program Committee|

+## Topics
+This event invites OEMs, suppliers, silicon vendors, tool providers, experts, scientists, and leaders to exchange ideas and discuss trends.
+Submissions for abstracts for presentations are invited around solutions and technologies relevant to SDVs such as following but not limited to:

+- Middleware solutions for Software Defined Vehicles
+- Modeling solutions for mixed criticality systems
+- Solutions for Timing and Communication guarantees in cloud based architectures
+- Automotive Ethernet: Current State and Challenges
+- Fail-over strategies and routing latencies over Ethernet communication
+- Latency and Bandwidth management for SDV based architectures
+- Solutions to provide end to end latency guarantees
+- Core challenges in the realization of Central and Zonal Computes
+- Function offloading and strategies
+- Solutions for safe and secure over the air updates
+- Resource allocation and optimization strategies
+- Verification and Validation solutions for SDVs
+- Automotive Chiplets to support centralized architectures in SDV
+- Reliability, availability and Serviceability
+- Solutions to strengthen cybersecurity of SDVs including testing, validation and standardized frameworks